OZTaekOppa/FastaHandler/README.md

 ```
 python concatenate_fa.py --input-seqs test_dna1.fasta test_dna2.fasta test_dna3.fasta test_dna4.fasta test_dna5.fasta --out output_concat.fasta --t 1 --mem 10
 ```
-+ For optimal use of this module, ensure that all input FASTA files have matching prefix IDs and headers and are formatted as single-line FASTA before concatenation.
++ For the best use of this module, please make sure that all input FASTA files have matching prefix IDs and headers and are formatted as single-line FASTA before concatenation.
 + Before using the concatenate module, ensure your FASTA files are in single-line format by using the renameid and multi2singleline modules, even though the pipeline automatically converts multi-line FASTA files.

 - Parameter explanation